frees-io/freestyle/docs/src/main/tut/docs/patterns/logging/README.md

 }
 ```

-And finally we can create a program and compose our logging algebra in the same monadic comprehension along with our customer service.
+And finally, we can create a program and compose our logging algebra in the same monadic comprehension along with our customer service:

 ```tut:book
 def program[F[_]](implicit app : App[F]): FreeS[F, Unit] =